Seeded Graph Matching: Introduction

+As mentioned in ``2'' above, another purpose of this manuscript is to include an extension of graph matching to settings where the vertex sets differ in size; here the goal is to recover a correspondence between the vertices of the smaller graph and a subset of the vertices of the larger graph.
+Another purpose of this manuscript (``3'' above) is to provide, for each vertex, a probability distribution over potential matches.
+This allows (among other things) for ranking of possible matches, rather than just providing a single proposed match.
+In particular, by providing each vertex with a ranked list of candidate matching vertices, a practitioner is given a principled means with which to search for the true match for a given vertex, namely, to search the rank list in decreasing likelihood of matching.

+In particular, our \texttt{SGM} algorithm would be appropriate to use when two graphs are isomorphic and we seek the isomorphism, and also when two graphs are not isomorphic, and we seek the bijection between the their respective vertex sets that is ``closest'' to an isomorphism.
+Furthermore, by Contribution ``2'' listed above, SGM would be appropriate to use when the graphs have differently sized vertex sets, say $G_1$ has fewer vertices than $G_2$, and we seek the one-to-one injection from the vertex set of $G_1$ into the vertex set of $G_2$ which provides the ``closest'' isomorphic-to-$G_1$ induced subgraph of $G_2$.
+All of these tasks could be used to find a natural, underlying correspondence between the vertex sets.
+Also, by Contribution ``3'' listed above, SGM would be appropriate to use when we don't just want a single bijection between the vertex sets, but seek backup, alternative possibilities for natural correspondence to each vertex.

-The structure of this paper is as follows: in Section \ref{mfo} we adapt the FAQ algorithm of \cite{VogCon} into an algorithm for approximate seeded graph matching; in Section \ref{demos} we demonstrate the effectiveness of our algorithm -- and the potential for dramatic performance improvement from incorporating just a few seeds -- via simulation and three real data experiments; we conclude in Section \ref{disc} with a discussion of implications and future work.
+The structure of this paper is as follows: In Section \ref{sec:notation} we provide the mathematical framework and notation.
+In Section \ref{mfo}, we describe the graph matching algorithm \texttt{FAQ} of Vogelstein et al (2015) \cite{vo_etal15} and adapt it into our \texttt{SGM} algorithm for seeded graph matching.
+We then present an extension of the \texttt{SGM} algorithm for use on graphs having differently sized vertex sets in Section \ref{sec:SGMdiff} and, in Section \ref{sec:softsgm}, we present a version of the \texttt{SGM} algorithm which outputs, for each pair of nodes in $V_1 \times V_2$, a confidence of being a match across the two graphs.
+Following, in Section \ref{demos} we demonstrate the effectiveness of the \texttt{SGM} algorithm via three real data experiments, and in Section 4 we compare \texttt{SGM} to a seeded version of the PATH algorithm for graph matching.
+We conclude in Section \ref{disc} with a discussion of implications and future work.